pavel-fadrhonc/of2/Packages/Extenject-Core/README.md

 </details>

 ## PrefabFactoryNameBased
- [TODO]

 Special kind of factory that allows for dynamic instantiation and pooling of prefabs with GameObject context and MonoBehaviour Facade class.
-Read about Extenject [Factories](https://github.com/svermeulen/Extenject/blob/master/Documentation/Factories.md) and [Subcontainers](#https://github.com/svermeulen/Extenject/blob/master/Documentation/SubContainers.md) first.
+Read about Extenject [Factories](https://github.com/svermeulen/Extenject/blob/master/Documentation/Factories.md) and [Subcontainers](https://github.com/svermeulen/Extenject/blob/master/Documentation/SubContainers.md) first.

 In original Extenject there is a an option for [PrefabFactory](#https://github.com/svermeulen/Extenject/blob/master/Documentation/Factories.md#prefab-factory) that allows for dynamic spawning of prefabs that are passed during runtime.
 However there is no option for making those prefabs poolable so the instances can be reused.
 PrefabFactoryNameBased attempts to fill this gap.